01 of 06

 Forcing paperwhite narcissus to bloom couldn't be easier.
 After planting, they will bloom in four to six weeks.
 Paperwhites grow so fast you can almost see them sprout which makes it a particularly great project to do with kids.
-If you start them about four weeks before Christmas, a fully blooming pot of paperwhites can make easy and economical holiday gift.
-I also will often give people the bulbs in a pot, coffee can, glass dish or mug so they can see them grow.
+If you start them about four weeks before Christmas, a fully blooming pot of paperwhites can make an easy and economical holiday gift.
+We also will often give people the bulbs in a pot, coffee can, glass dish or mug so they can see them grow.

 To have continuous fragrant blooms throughout the winter months, plant narcissus bulbs every couple of weeks throughout fall and winter.Continue to 2 of 6 below.

 - A glass jar, vase or bowl without any drainage

 - Rocks, marbles or sea glass

 We like to grow paperwhite narcissus in a tall jar or vase.
 We think it looks pretty and that way we don't have to worry about the weight of the flowers tipping the bulbs over.
 You can often find inexpensive vases in craft or thrift stores.

 We like using smooth stones, which you can buy in a nursery or craft store, but you can use anything that isn't absorbent for this project.Continue to 3 of 6 below.